 - Sell “As-Is”: You won’t have to spend a single dime on repairs, cleaning, or updates.
 Cash buyers purchase the property in its current condition, saving you time and money that you don’t have.

-- No Commissions or Fees: Traditional sales come with hefty agent commissions (often 5-6% of the sale price) plus other closing costs.
-With a direct cash sale, you skip all of that, which means you keep more of your home's equity.
+- No Commissions or Fees: Traditional sales require sellers to pay agents a commission that usually equals 5-6% of the sale price together with additional closing expenses.
+With a direct cash sale, you skip all of that, which means you keep more of your home’s equity.

-This approach gives you a clean break.
+The method enables you to start fresh.
 You can satisfy your mortgage debt, prevent a devastating foreclosure from ever appearing on your credit report, and start fresh with whatever equity is left over.
-For many, this is the most direct route back to financial stability.
-Selling your house before the bank takes it is a proactive step, and you can learn more about the specifics in our guide on how to sell your house before foreclosure.
+Most people choose bankruptcy because it leads them to financial recovery.
+The bank sale of your home requires immediate action so you should study our guide for selling your house before foreclosure.

 Common Questions About Delaying Foreclosure